charlesneimog/py4pd/BUILD.md

 ## Building from Source

-This readme use version `python 3.11` as example, replace all pathnames using the python version you want.
+⚠️ This readme use version `python 3.11` as example, replace all pathnames using the python version you want.
 It is possible to build it using Github Actions.
-For that, fork the py4pd repo, go to actions and run it.
+For that, fork the py4pd repo, go to actions and run it ⚠️.

 #### Windows OS
 * replace `<username>` for your username.